 An appreciation and love for the natural world is what led Kendal Benesh into the field of biology, but throughout her career she’s discovered a new, yet complementary, passion: bringing people together to solve problems and find efficiencies.

-“My role with East Kootenay Invasive Species Council (EKISC) is hitting that straight on the head,” said Kendal, who stepped into the role of program manager for EKISC in March 2019.
+“My role with East Kootenay Invasive Species Council (EKISC) is hitting that straight on the head,” said Kendal, who stepped into the role of program director for EKISC in March 2019.
 “Invasive species are going to be here forever.
 We’re always going to be dealing with new introductions and they will continue to impact people in a variety of ways, so there’s an endless amount of strategy and innovation that needs to be in place with invasive species management.”

 Originally from the Okanagan, Kendal earned her Bachelor of Science in biology and environmental studies from the University of Victoria, then moved to Alberta where she spent a number of years working for the Alberta Biodiversity Monitoring Institute in a variety of roles, from caribou monitoring to coordinating large-scale biodiversity management to training and managing field technician crews.
 Kendal also worked as an environmental and natural resources educator for students in West-Central Alberta before relocating to Kelowna as a self-employed project consultant, providing support for various wildlife projects in the capacities of field work, research and public communication.
-Accepting the EKISC program manager position is what brought Kendal to the East Kootenay.
+Accepting the EKISC position is what brought Kendal to the East Kootenay.

 One of 13 regional organizations in British Columbia that coordinate localized invasive species management within a region, EKISC brings together many different land managers and stakeholders, including all levels of government, other stewardship organizations, land base user groups and the public, to grow awareness and problem solve in the most effective way possible.
 EKISC works primarily with plants, but is also involved in the lake monitoring for invasive zebra and quagga mussels and is also the main delivery agency for education and outreach regarding all invasive species in the region.